 Utilize Lightroom and Editing apps

 If you are in the business of posting pictures, Adobe Lightroom CC has been one of the greatest investments that I have made.
-I only know the basics of Lightroom to survive—but this is another one of those business goals that I am hoping to attack with vigor as I do for a crisp Cometa on the Planeta Estate in Sicily.
-There are a ton of YouTube tutorials out there waiting for me to watch.
+I only know the basics of Lightroom to survive—but this is another one of those business goals that I am hoping to attack with vigor.
+There are a ton of YouTube tutorials out there.
 Lightroom helps makes my pictures brighter, clearer, and I can edit the colors to better brand my content…or so I try.
 And fail.
 I bought an Adobe package of goodies for about $9.99 a month and have access to Photoshop, which I use to resize images and to fix e-reader book covers (more to come on that skill).
-There is a cloud to store pictures, and I love Adobe Spark for IG story covers.
+There is a cloud to store pictures, and I love Adobe Spark for IG story covers. here.

 There are a ton of free editing apps out there.
 For my iPhone I also have: